Info for students

 Masking is still required when:

-- Exposed to a COVID-19 positive person, are asymptomatic or have symptoms of COVID-19, are awaiting test results, or fulfilling an isolation period.
+- Exposed to a COVID-19 positive person, are asymptomatic or symptomatic, and are awaiting test results

 - Health and Wellness Services (HWS)